 Ok, so much for lamenting the loss of the print, what can we do about it?
 Well the irony is, that these days there are some great options for getting printing done.
 First of course is to print yourself using an inkjet printer.
-The quality of both color and black and white prints from inkjets these days is superb.
+The quality of both color and black and white prints from inkjets these days is superb (see our pick for the best photo printer here).
 Of course not all printers are equal but with a little research you will find A4 printers capable of photographic quality images for extraordinary low prices.
 For those wanting A3 or even A2, even the price of these printer is not exorbitant.
 What is exorbitant is the price of ink.
 However, again with a little research, you can find good quality, third party inks or if you are looking to print a lot of images, external bulk ink tanks are a good alternative.

 Get Them Printed Online